-Submission Document Description "stage 2" assurance that the Provider has implemented the controls identified as report applicable in the SoA.
+Submission Document Description "stage 2" report assurance that the Provider has implemented the controls identified as applicable in the SoA.
 Performed by a JAS-ANZ registered certification assessment body, the stage 2 report validates that the implemented ISMS conforms with the requirements of ISO 27001 and that applicable controls are in place and operating.
-Because RFFR requires a customised SoA it is critical that the report states that the assessment was performed over the ISMS as described by that customised SoA - with a clear report reference to the SoA by version/ date - and that the report provides information regarding the status of both Annex A- and ISM- sourced applicable controls (particularly applicable controls that support RFFR 150 27004 core expectation areas - see section 4.9).
-ISO 27001 Issued after the Provider has demonstrated plans to address any noncertificate or conformances identified in the stage 2 report and the independent assessor has DESE ISMS recommended the Provider for certification.
-The DESE ISMS Scheme certificate Scheme is an adaptation of the ISO 27001 certificate. certificate For Category 2A Providers only, the self-assessment report is the Department's source of assurance that the ISMS described by the Provider's SoA has been designed (for Milestone 2) and implemented (for Milestone 3) in accordance with ISO 27001 and RFFR requirements.
-ISMS Self- with 150 27001 and KITKTequirements.
-Assessment It is critical that the self-assessment report be signed off by a person/s with report appropriate authority to make declarations on behalf of the Provider, that it • attest to the Provider's ISMS conformance with ISO 27001 requirements, and (for Milestone 3) that it attest to the implementation status of controls identified as applicable in the Provider's SoA.
+Because RFFR requires a customised SoA it is critical that the report states that the assessment was performed over the ISMS as described by that customised SoA - with a clear report reference to the SoA by version/ date - and that the report provides information regarding the status of both Annex A- and ISM-sourced applicable controls (particularly applicable controls that support RFFR core expectation areas - see section 4.9).
+ISO 27001 certificate or DESE ISMS Scheme certificate Issued after the Provider has demonstrated plans to address any non-conformances identified in the stage 2 report and the independent assessor has recommended the Provider for certification.
+The DESE ISMS Scheme certificate is an adaptation of the ISO 27001 certificate.
+ISMS Self- For Category 2A Providers only, the self-assessment report is the Department's source of assurance that the ISMS described by the Provider's SoA has been designed (for Milestone 2) and implemented (for Milestone 3) in accordance with ISO 27001 and RFFR requirements.
+Assessment report It is critical that the self-assessment report be signed off by a person/s with appropriate authority to make declarations on behalf of the Provider, that it attest to the Provider's ISMS conformance with ISO 27001 requirements, and (for Milestone 3) that it attest to the implementation status of controls identified as applicable in the Provider's SoA.
 A template self-assessment report is available from the Department.
-For Category 2B Providers only, the Management Assertion Letter is the Management Department's source of assurance that the Provider represents minimal risk and Assertion has implemented security controls that respond to relevant security objectives.
-Letter The letter covers a description of the Provider's systems and controls, attests that the description is accurate and that the described controls are appropriate to meet specific security objectives.
+Management Assertion Letter For Category 2B Providers only, the Management Assertion Letter is the Department's source of assurance that the Provider represents minimal risk and has implemented security controls that respond to relevant security objectives.
+The letter covers a description of the Provider's systems and controls, attests that the description is accurate and that the described controls are appropriate to meet specific security objectives.